patrickstowell/PHY303-Lectures-2024/_build/html/_sources/phy303-homepage.md

 The full timetable of the assessments is available in the Assessment tab on blackboard.

 # Feedback

 Comments, suggestions, or required clarifications on the course lectures or these notes are always welcome.

-The general module feedback form can be found on the blackboard page [here](https://blackboardlink).
+The general module feedback form can be found on the blackboard page.

-There is a also form to raise questions on the jupyter notes specifically [here](https://googleforms).

 Alternatively, just send us an [email](mailto:p.stowell@sheffield.ac.uk) or pop by my office (E41, Hicks Building).

 ## Timetable

-The 2024/25 version of this course is scheduled on Wednesdays at 10-11AM (Location TBC) and Thursdays at 4-5PM (Location TBC).
+The 2024/25 version of this course is scheduled on Tuesdays and Wednesdays.
 An approximate timeline of the topics we will cover is as follows.